 How to Write Slam Poetry

 - Watch Live Performances.
 It is important to understand before writing spoken word poetry that the sound is of the utmost importance.
 You have to consider what the words are going to sound like when they’re delivered on stage, and how exactly that delivery is going to play out.
 Phono-aesthetics or the aesthetics of sound should be in front of your mind.
-If you are truly interested in writing good slam poetry, you should attend slam events, see how other writers perform their own works and use the good and bad as examples for your own style and method of delivery.
+If you are truly interested in writing good slam poetry, you should attend slam events, see how other writers perform their own works, and use the good and bad as examples for your own style and method of delivery.

 - Pick a theme or topic.
 Most writers have something in mind when they embark on a new poem.
 That could be something personal that you believe will resonate with the audience at a slam.
 Or, something of wider cultural, social significance.
 If you feel passionate about it, so too will the audience.

 - Begin writing.
-Now its time to get some words on paper.
-Consider your chosen topic, how it makes you feel and how, in turn, you’d like to make the audience feel.
+Now it’s time to get some words on paper.
+Consider your chosen topic, how it makes you feel, and how, in turn, you’d like to make the audience feel.
 Take these emotions however they come to you and use them as a starting point for your first draft.
-As mentioned previously, the sound is going to be one of the most important elements of your work.
+As mentioned previously, sound is going to be one of the most important elements of your work.
 Read your words out loud, do they flow?
 Can you deliver them convincingly?
 If you’ve used complex vocabulary words or made references to events or topics your audience can’t understand, consider if they are necessary.

 - Time to edit.
 More often than not there is going to be a significant portion of your poem that you don’t need.
-Take sections out, read it aloud, put them back in, shift lines around.
+Take sections out, read them aloud, put them back in, shift lines around.
 Do whatever you can to find the right order for your lines and words.
 It is also important to consider your delivery at this point.
 Where are the most powerful sections of your verse?
 Which are dramatic and need to be spoken softly?
 Is there a variety?

 - Practice, practice, practice!
 You want to feel confident when you walk on stage so make sure before you face your very first audience you know have a plan.
 Plus, that you are capable of carrying it out without getting too nervous or overwhelmed.
 Enlist friends and family to critic your performance, their input might inspire you to push yourself further or reconsider some of your material.